Control of memory effects in a spin-boson system by periodic driving: Driven spin-boson model

-\paragraph*{Driven spin-boson model} The spin-boson model is a paradigmatic model in the theory of open quantum systems providing a perfect venue to understand dissipative effects~\cite{Weiss_book,Breuer_book, Rev_Legget}.
+The spin-boson model is a paradigmatic model in the theory of open quantum systems providing a perfect venue to understand dissipative effects~\cite{Weiss_book,Breuer_book, Rev_Legget}.
 It describes a two level system with Hamiltonian $({\omega_0}/{2})\sigma_z$ coupled to a bath of harmonic oscillators with Hamiltonian $H_B = \sum_n\omega_n a^{\dagger}_n a_n$ by a linear interaction term

 where $\sigma_z = \ket{e}\bra{e}-\ket{g}\bra{g}$, $\sigma_x= \ket{e}\bra{g}+\ket{g}\bra{e}$ and $a_n^\dagger$, $a_n$ denote the bosonic creation and annihilation operators associated with the harmonic oscillator of frequency $\omega_n$.
 Finally, the coefficients $g_n$ describe the distribution of the couplings between the system and the different harmonic modes.